-Use the System tab in the Settings window to enter or change the system name.
-(A default name for the system is set at the factory.)
+Use the System pane in the Settings window to enter or change the system name.
+(The default name Xserve RAID is set at the factory.)
 You can also enter reference information, including the physical location of the Xserve RAID system and the primary contact for that system.